By Karen

 This museum had become so popular, it was being overwhelmed by the number of people coming to see it.
 The Documentation Center was planned for 30,000 to 40,000 visitors a year, but before the remodeling began, 150,000 to 160,000 were showing up.

-The building areas will be more than doubled in size.
+The building areas have more than doubled in size.

 For more info, see the Documentation Center.